 David J. Howlett is the Andrew W. Mellon Postdoctoral Fellow in Religion at Bowdoin College in Brunswick, Maine, where he teaches courses on religion in the United States, Mormon history and culture, the anthropology of pilgrimage, and Native American religions.

 Alan Hurst is an aspiring legal scholar studying the ways law manages religious diversity in society.
 He is a graduate of Brigham Young University and Yale Law School, and he recently completed a fellowship at the Yale Center for Faith and Culture.

-Cristine Hutchison-Jones earned her PhD in Religious Studies from Boston University.
+Cristine Hutchison-Jones (on hiatus) earned her PhD in Religious Studies from Boston University.
 Her research focuses on the cultural and intellectual history of religious intolerance and representations of minority groups in the United States.

 Christopher Jones is a PhD candidate in history at the College of William and Mary in Williamsburg, Virginia, where he studies the cultural and religious history of 18th and 19th century North America and the Caribbean.

 Richard T. Livingston is a PhD candidate in philosophy of religion and theology at Claremont Graduate University, and an adjunct instructor in Comparative Religion at California State University, Fullerton where he teaches an introductory course on Mormonism.

 Susanna Morrill is associate professor of religious studies at Lewis & Clark College where she teaches courses on U.S. religions, Mormonism, women in religion, and the intersection of religion and popular culture.

 Benjamin E. Park is a PhD candidate in history at the University of Cambridge where he focuses on the cultural, religious, and intellectual history of early America.
 He is a postdoctoral scholar at the University of Missouri

 Taylor G. Petrey is the Lucinda Hinsdale Stone Assistant Professor of Religion at Kalamazoo College specializing in Early Christianity and Biblical Studies, and is director of the Women, Gender, and Sexuality program.

-Ryan Tobler is a graduate student at the University of Chicago Divinity School and an editorial fellow at BYU Studies.
+Ryan Tobler (on hiatus) is a graduate student at the University of Chicago Divinity School and an editorial fellow at BYU Studies.
 He studies early American religion, life, and culture.